mineshmshah/passport-tutorial/README.md

 #### We use cookie based authentication.

-The done function that was send by the **verify callback** method with a user object passed from our database is passed to another function called **serializeUser** that is used by PassportJS.
+The done function that was sent by the **verify callback** method with a user object passed from our database is passed to another function called **serializeUser** that is used by PassportJS.
 This creates an **identifying piece of information** from this object and Passport stuffs it into a **cookie** for us.
 (Note Facebook OAuth was only used to sign a user in, we are now just using our internal identification methods.)

 1. Add the following code under the strategy in the app.js file: